freesunshine0316/freesunshine0316.github.io/_pages/about.md

 Recent News
 ======

+* 2019.10  We got four papers accepted by AAAI 2020, including an oral presentation.
+Paper draft and source code will be released shortly.
-* 2019.08  We got one paper (Leveraging Dependency Forest for Neural Medical Relation Extraction) accepted by EMNLP 2020.
+* 2019.08  We got one paper (Leveraging Dependency Forest for Neural Medical Relation Extraction) accepted by EMNLP 2019.
 Paper draft and source code will be released shortly.
 * 2019.05  We have one short paper (SemBleu: A Robust Metric for AMR Parsing Evaluation) and a full paper (Graph-based Neural Sentence Ordering) being accepted by ACL 2019 and IJCAI 2019, respectively.
 * 2019.05  I successfully defended my Ph.D. on April 29th, 2019.
 After 5 years living in Rochester, I will move to the greater Seattle area and join Tencent AI lab as a senior scientist.